 Project 2: The Crash - Crash Report Analysis

-Build a crashing C program and perform post-mortem analysis with LLDB and a core file.
+Build a tiny crashing program and learn post-mortem debugging with core files.

 Quick Reference